Do you know what the fastest rides at Disney World are?

 Why is Space Mountain One of the Fastest Rides at Disney World?

-As thrilling as this must do attraction is as you are dropping unexpectedly, diving and zooming through darkness, you’re only going 28 MPH on each track.
+As thrilling as this must do attraction is as you are dropping unexpectedly, diving and zooming through darkness, you’re only going 28 miles per hour (MPH) on each track.

 With this ride being part of the “Disney Mountain” challenge, it is coined as a Beginners’ 1st big Roller Coaster.
 Waits can be over 200 minutes depending on when you’re visiting.